 CT State's Transitional Strategic Plan identifies our strategic priorities as a new institution born from the unprecedented merger of the 12 legacy campus communities in Connecticut.
 The Plan outlines the priorities and benchmarks that will serve as the baseline for reaching stability for the campuses and functional areas of CT State.
 The Plan identifies the critical values, goals, priorities, and benchmark initiatives that we should and need to invest time and resources in during the transitional period from July 2023 to June 2025.
-In the Fall of 2023, the Office of Institutional Effectiveness and Planning, under Strategic Partnerships and Enterprise Performance, will establish a dashboard on progress towards benchmarks and issue a progress report to the CT State Cabinet and Leadership Council.
-The Executive Strategic Planning Council will reconvene during Spring 2024 to assess and recommend adjustments needed to a college-wide, long-term continuous improvement planning process.
+In the Fall of 2023, the Office of Institutional Effectiveness and Planning, under Strategic Partnerships and Enterprise Performance, established a dashboard on progress towards benchmarks and issue a progress report to the CT State Cabinet and Leadership Council.